cablo/ms/README.md

 3. To run in docker-compose or debug locally, rebuild project `rebuild.bat` and run in `wsl`:

-         ./ss.sh    # start docker compose with postgres and ms app on port 8000 (if failed, ctrl+c and run again) ./q.sh     # to shut down docker compose
+         ./ss.sh    # start docker compose with postgres and ms app on http://localhost:8000 (if failed, ctrl+c and run again)
+         ./q.sh     # to shut down docker compose

 4. To debug, run app in IDE on default port 8080.
 It connects to postgres in previous docker-compose container.

+5. To debug FE, run step 3 and then run `npm run start` in dir `ms-fe` in IDE.
+It connects to previous docker-compose ms app for data.

-5. To run in k8s, clean docker with `./docker-prune.sh` and run `./ss.sh` to create local docker images `cablo/postgres-image` and `cablo/ms-image`.
+6. To run in k8s, clean docker with `./docker-prune.sh` and run `./ss.sh` to create local docker images `cablo/postgres-image` and `cablo/ms-image`.
 Then switch to dir `k8s` and run

          ./images-publish.sh